Aaron Neville: Career

-In 2008 he released Gold, which includes a double album of his hits.
+In 2008, he released Gold, which includes a double album of his hits.

 He also released an album of traditional carols called Christmas & Hits Duos.
-The song Christmas Prayer was featured on the ER episode The High Holiday.
+The song "Christmas Prayer" was featured on the ER episode The High Holiday.

 In 2009, Neville, along with the Mt.
 Zion Mass Choir, released a version of the song "A Change Is Gonna Come" on the compilation album Oh Happy Day.
 In 2010, Neville and his brother Art performed with The Meters.

 Neville was the featured artist for the 100th Anniversary Celebration of the University of Memphis Centennial Concert September 30, 2011, at the Cannon Center for the Performing Arts.
 That year, Neville toured New Zealand with The Blind Boys of Alabama and Mavis Staples.

 In January 2013, paying tribute to the songs of his youth, Blue Note Records released Neville's My True Story, a collection of 12 doo-wop tunes, produced by Don Was and Keith Richards, with backing by musicians such as Benmont Tench from Tom Petty and the Heartbreakers.
 In March 2015, he was named the year's recipient of the Laetare Medal.
 In October 2015, Keith Richards selected the song "My True Story" as one of his Desert Island Discs.

 In May 2021, the 80-year old Neville announced his retirement from touring, but said he may still record albums or perform occasionally for special events or festivals.

 In 2023, Rolling Stone ranked Neville at number 104 on its list of the 200 Greatest Singers of All Time.

+In June 2026, CBS News included Neville's single Angola Bound in its list of the 250 essential American songs of the past 250 years.

 Personal life

 Neville is from New Orleans, Louisiana.
 He has mixed African-American, white, and Choctaw heritage.
 His uncle, George "Big Chief Jolly" Landry, was lead singer of the Mardi Gras Indian group the Wild Tchoupitoulas.

 Neville got his facial tattoo (of a sword) when he was 16 years old.
 Speaking to Billboard in 2019, he recalled that "My dad made me scrub it with Brillo Pads and Octagon Soap.
 The skin came off, but the tattoo stayed.
 But some years later, I had an album out called The Tattooed Heart [in 1995], and we were doing a special thing in a tattoo parlor, so I let them go over it and outline it – freshen it up."

-Neville married Joel (pronounced Jo-EL) Roux Neville (1941–2007) on January 10, 1959.
+Neville married Joel (pronounced Jo-EL) Roux Neville on January 10, 1959.
 Together they had four children: Ernestine, Aaron "Fred" Jr., and musicians Ivan and Jason.
 Neville is also the uncle of journalist Arthel Neville.

 In 2008, during a People magazine photo shoot, Neville met photographer Sarah Ann Friedman.
 They were married in New York on November 13, 2010.

 Neville is Catholic, with a devotion to St. Jude, to whom he has credited his success and survival.
 He wears a St. Jude Medal as a left earring.